- Service Standards & Information

-- all ditches to be a minimum depth of 36" below finished grade,
+- all ditches are to be a minimum depth of 36 inches below the finished grade

-- all ditches shall be at mutually agreed on locations,
+- all ditches shall be at mutually agreed locations

-- the developer shall notify the Electric Department when ditches are open for inspection and approval prior to installation of City facilities.
+- the developer shall notify the Electric Department when ditches are open for inspection and approval prior to the installation of City facilities

 It is the policy of the Electric Department to install all underground primary and secondary conductors (excluding house services) in PVC or rigid conduit, at the City's expense.
 We do, however, require the developer/builder to provide and install conduit for house services.

-Before a residential underground electric service is installed to a house, the developer/builder shall have meter socket mounted on building and conduit installed in an open ditch (30" min. depth) from within meter socket (install bushing) to approved source of power (pole, pad mounted transformer, or service pedestal).
-Conduit must have a pull string installed, and must be inspected by the Electric Department prior to customer back-filling ditch.
-For 100 to 200 amp services, use 2" PVC conduit.
-Use 3" for 300 amp, and 4" for 400 amp.
-Not more than the equivalent of 3 90's will be permitted.
-If conduit is in a damaged or obstructed condition at the time of service wire installation, the developer/builder is responsible for all necessary repairs and/or replacement.
-For more details, see drawing of typical residential underground service installation.
-For service runs over 200' in length, contact the Electric Department for special provisions and requirements.
+Before a residential underground electric service is installed to a house, the developer/builder shall have a meter socket mounted on the building and conduit installed in an open ditch (30-inch minimum depth) from within the meter socket (install bushing) to the approved source of power (pole, pad-mounted transformer, or service pedestal).
+Conduit must have a pull string installed, and must be inspected by the Electric Department prior to the customer back-filling ditch.
+For 100 to 200-amp services, use a 2-inch PVC conduit.
+Use a 3-inch for 300 amp, and a 4-inch for 400 amp.
+No more than the equivalent of 3 90's will be permitted.
+If the conduit is in a damaged or obstructed condition at the time of service wire installation, the developer/builder is responsible for all necessary repairs and/or replacement.
+For more details, see a drawing of a typical residential underground service installation.
+For service that runs over 200 feet in length, contact the Electric Department for special provisions and requirements.

 The City of Salem Electric Department agrees to provide street lighting on public streets under the following conditions: